SuperThinking/reckoning/README.md

 Plus a global Q&A bar that answers freeform questions against all your cached contributions.

+### Impact notes

+Every PR/issue card has an **Add impact note** button.
+Jot down the *why this mattered* line in your own words ("cut p99 latency by 40%", "unblocked the iOS team for two sprints") and the AI weights those notes heavily when summarizing — they become the source of truth for significance instead of the AI guessing from titles.
+Notes persist across sessions per the "Remember on this device" setting.

+### Export for external AI tools

+No AI key?
+The "Take it elsewhere" links next to each view's item count let you:

+- **Copy as markdown** — a structured, ready-to-paste prompt for ChatGPT / Claude.ai /
+  Gemini, with impact notes inlined as blockquotes.
+- **Download JSON** — the raw structured data for scripting or other tooling.

+Exports respect the current filters, so you can scope the data before sharing.

 ### Supported AI providers

 - **Anthropic** (Claude Sonnet 4.5)